 "Howard is one of Australia's most influential songwriters who combines a deep understanding of poetic and musical folk traditions and captures something essential of the spirit of Australia in words and music.
 Nevertheless, his songs have a global reach and explore universal themes".

-His songs have been recorded by artists as diverse as Ireland's Mary Black and Australia's John Farnham and Troy Cassar-Daley.
+His songs have been recorded by numerous artists as diverse as Ireland's Mary Black and Australia's John Farnham and Troy Cassar-Daley.
 He has spent much of his musical life working with Aboriginal musicians, as well as touring Ireland and forging Irish-Australian connections.
 Shane has been a producer for the Pigram Brothers, Street Warriors, Mary Black, Archie Roach and the soundtrack for the Jimmy Chi musical, Corrugation Road.
 He’s a founding member of the celebrated Black Arm Band.

 In 2012, Howard celebrated the 30th anniversary of his iconic song ‘Solid Rock’ by returning to the heart of Australia and working with local songwriters to translate ‘Solid Rock’ into the Pitjantjatjara language.
 In October 2012, he celebrated the anniversary of the song with a unique concert, held in the shadow of Uluru with the Anangu people at Mutitjulu along with special guests and friends.